-According to World Anti-Doping Code, in its 1st article, doping is defined as “one or more anti-doping rule violations”.
+According to the World Anti-Doping Code, in its first article, doping is defined as the occurrence of « one or more anti-doping rule violations ».

-Article 2 of the Code specifies what circumstances and what conduct constitute anti-doping rule violations:
+The purpose of Article 2 is to specify the circumstances and conduct which constitute anti-doping rule violations:

-This purely regulatory definition has the merit of being clear within the limits it establishes.
-However, one cannot help but think that it is incomplete and that doping is a problem which readily goes beyond the "rules of the game".
+This purely regulatory definition has the merit of being clear within the limits it sets.
+However, we cannot help thinking that it is incomplete and that doping is a problem that goes beyond the « rules of the game ».

-The ethical dimension, even moral, associated with the theme of “doping behaviors” imposes a deep reflection on the excesses of a society which places the production of “performance” as the master standard of success.
-Defining doping is also, consequently, defining the sociological soil on which it germinates.
-The task therefore turns out to be of considerable magnitude and cannot be reduced to a few lines.
-However, in order to effectively combat this scourge, it is necessary to understand and know the mechanisms involved in its genesis.
+The ethical dimension, even moral, associated with the theme of « doping behaviors » imposes a deep reflection on the excesses of a society which places the production of « performance » as the gold standard of success.
+Define the doping is also, consequently, to define the sociological soil on which it germinates.
+The task is therefore of such considerable magnitude that cannot be described in a few lines.
+However, in order to effectively combat this scourge, it is important to understand and know the mechanisms involved in its genesis.

-Thus, players in the sporting world must get down, day after day, to questioning their own representations about doping and, thereby, renewing their motivations and their commitment to the fight against it.
+Thus, the players in the sports world must work day after day to question their own representations on doping and, thereby, renew the motivations and their commitment in the fight against doping.